 - Dock/Float a toolbar: Toolbars can be undocked and made to float on the workspace.
 To float a toolbar, hover over the left-end of the toolbar.
 When the pointer becomes a four-headed arrow, drag the toolbar off of the toolbar space.
 To return the toolbar to its former docked position, double-click the toolbar title bar.

-- Hide/Show a toolbar: Clicking the Close button on a toolbar removes the toolbar from view.
+- Hide/Show a toolbar: Clicking the Close button on a floating toolbar removes the toolbar from view.
 To restore a hidden toolbar, open the Customize Toolbars dialog box and on the Toolbars tab, place a check mark beside the toolbar.

-- Hide/Show a button: Clicking the tiny arrow at the end of toolbar to turn on/off some buttons on a toolbar.
+- Hide/Show a button: Click the small arrow at the right end of a toolbar and open a flyout menu to enable/disable toolbar buttons.

 OriginLab continues to add Mini Toolbar support for common objects and tasks.
 These toolbars appear when the user selects an object or when the user clicks in certain key areas inside the page.
 Available controls depend on context (selected object, window type, etc).

 - Most Mini Toolbars have a Properties button that gives access to more complex settings (e.g. a graph window's Plot Details dialog box).

 - If you move away or you do not act quickly enough, a Mini Toolbar will fade away.
 To restore a Mini Toolbar after it has faded, press the SHIFT key.

 Enter keywords and phrases into the Find box to return relevant Menu entries, Apps, FAQs, Videos and X-Functions.
 Open recently-opened Files, Menus and Apps.

 Open the Start Menu by (1) pressing F1 (when no other dialogs are open), (2) by clicking the magnifying-glass icon at the bottom left corner of the Origin workspace, or (3) by clicking Help: Activate Start Menu (main menu).

 To narrow your search, type the following letters in front of the search term(s):